 The value of tracking when new firms are formed is that sponsors and lenders can use the move as a conversation starter, and it can be used to re-orient the relationship/re-establish mutual interest.
 Perhaps most importantly, it keeps your firm top-of-mind.
 And since many of these spin-off firms include professionals from the top, most active financial advisory firms, it’s important that a new coverage model be built so that your firm isn’t passed over for deals.

 3. Your share of relevant deals

-It’s always a smart and strategic idea to review the deals that are coming into the pipeline, and assess their relevancy to your investment thesis.
+It’s always a smart and strategic idea to review the deals that are coming into the pipeline and assess their relevance to your investment thesis.
 But what many firms are forgetting to do is review the deals that are relevant, but they didn’t see.
 We encourage your teams to take a critical eye and ask yourselves: “What are our top intermediary relationships closing?”